215 Henderson Road

 Shelbyville, TN 37160

-All of our Tennessee Walking Horses for
+All of my Tennessee Walking Horses for

 sale and Spotted Saddle Horses for sale are ridden alone and in groups, on country roads and trails,